What is MedStar Health?

-MedStar Health is a microcosm of American health.
-Our proximity to the nation’s capital puts us in a position to influence health policy in a tangible, positive way, too.
-For example, our Health Policy Fellowship that includes a Certificate in offered through the Georgetown University McCourt School of Public Policy.
+MedStar Health is a microcosm of American health, and our proximity to the nation’s capital puts us in a position to influence health policy in a tangible, positive way.
+For example, our that includes a Certificate in offered through the Georgetown University McCourt School of Public Policy. , which includes a certificate, is offered through the Georgetown University McCourt School of Public Policy.

 Does MedStar offer any unique patient safety learning opportunities?

 Yes!
 MedStar residents are pioneering some incredible programs.

 The MedStar Quality Improvement Patient Safety (QIPS) Council is a group of residents in the Baltimore/Washington DC area working together to improve the quality of care in our hospitals.
 It was formed to provide resident leaders opportunities for new strategies and tools to improve the quality of care for their patients.